William Copley (artist): CPLY X-Rated

 Copley's works in the 1970s focused on his own understating of differences and challenges between men and women in romantic and sexual relationships.
 His works were now erotic, even pornographic.
 In 1974 he exhibited these new works at what was then the New York Cultural Center in Columbus Circle, New York in a show titled "CPLY X-Rated."
 These pieces were a sudden change from his previous romantic whimsical periods.
 The American public had difficulty with the material, for which Copley expressed, "Americans... don't know the difference between eroticism and pornography.
 Because eroticism has always existed in art.
 And pornography has never necessarily been in art."
 Copley's experienced greater feedback in Europe, where the work was then well received.
 In conjunction with the New York Cultural Center Show, there was a special "CPLY X-Rated Poster and Catalog.

 Later years

 Copley moved to Roxbury, Connecticut in 1980, where he built a studio and spent time among friends.
 In 1992 he moved full-time to Key West, Florida, due to health issues and lived with his sixth and final wife, Cynthia Gooch.
 He died on May 7, 1996, at age 77 from complications from a stroke he had suffered three weeks earlier.

 Mr. Copley's first five marriages ended in divorce.
 He had a son and two daughters.
 His daughter, Claire S. Copley, founded the short-lived, but influential Claire Copley Gallery, which exhibited important works by Michael Asher and Bas Jan Ader.
+His son was also an artist who went by the name Billy Bryant to distinguish himself from his father.
+Billy designed the cover art for Terry Riley's 1968 album In C.